-Oakley is a blue-collar town, with 39.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oakley is generally considered to be a blue-collar town.
+39.38% of the Oakley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oakley is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Oakley who work in office and administrative support (16.43%), management occupations (13.03%), and teaching (10.48%).

 A relatively large number of people in Oakley telecommute to their jobs.
 Overall, about 11.33% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.